The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Numerical setup

-Once we have obtained the value for the critical viscosity in a system with an overdensity of 100, we make use of this value to study how different values of viscosity affect a TRML system.
-For a proper development of turbulence, a 3D setup is needed, therefore we use a modified version of the setup suggested in \citet{Ji_2019}, where the density profile is the same as in equation \ref{eqn:dens_gradient}, but the velocity profile is:
+Once we obtained the value for the critical viscosity in a system with an overdensity of 100, we made use of this value to study how different values of viscosity affect a TRML system.
+For a proper development of turbulence, a 3D setup is needed; therefore, we used a modified version of the setup suggested in \citet{Ji_2019}, where the density profile is the same as in Eq. \ref{eqn:dens_gradient}, but the velocity profile is